Henry-Ash-Williams/minecraft-route-planner/README.md

 options:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        path to the structures.csv file exported by cubiomes viewer
+                        path to the structures.txt file exported by cubiomes viewer
   -s STRUCTURE, --structure STRUCTURE
                         The kind of structure we're interested in